nm-t/MYOBCodeChallenge2019/README.md

 _List any assumptions that you have made in order to solve this problem._

 - Tax rates for 2012 - 2013 apply
+- When searching for a payee, the program uses the first entry found in the database matching first and last name

 ### Technology stack
 _List the reasons for your choice in technology stack._